Lectures & Events

 This series is sponsored by the Notre Dame Club of the Lehigh Valley and co-sponsored by the Salesian Center for Faith & Culture.

-This event is free and open to the public.
+These events are free and open to the public.
 No tickets are required for this event.

 DeSales Book Club - formerly lunch bunch